zydeco/zydeco.github.io/minivmac4ios.md

 ### Mouse

 You can choose to use the screen as a touchscreen, where tapping on the screen acts a mouse click, or as a trackpad.
-In trackpad mode, dragging is done by tapping twice fast and holding it down.
+In trackpad mode, dragging is done by tapping twice fast and holding it down, or by holding down one finger and dragging with the other.
+On devices supporting 3D Touch, you can press harder to initiate a drag.

+On jailbroken devices with [BTC Mouse & Trackpad](http://www.ringwald.ch/cydia/mouse/), the Bluetooth pointing device will work as the emulated Mac's mouse.

 ### Settings